brettimus/slammer/readme.md

 - There is a nav

 ##Future plans
-- detecting load of injected slides and not using a timeout to perform nonadjacent slide transformations
+- ~detecting load of injected slides and not using a timeout to perform nonadjacent slide transformations~
 - load subset of Hammer instead of the entire thing

 ## Boots's notes

 - Compass hangs on my machine.
 See: https://github.com/gruntjs/grunt-contrib-compass/issues/204
-- Build is super slow for me.
+- In general, the build is super slow for me.
 Is there a browserify transform for babel, or a babel transform for browserify?
+Could speed things up.

+## Options

+`startingIndex: 0`
+`transitionTime: 450`
+`transitionClassName: 'slammer-transitioning'`

+`navClass: 'slam-nav-wrap'`
+`navItemClass: 'slam-nav-item'`
+`navItemActiveClass: 'slam-nav-active'`